Particl-Community/academy/docs/install_and_contrib.rst

     Try to find out if there’s already a language branch.
 You can find the branches on the upstream repository.
 The person who created it has a fork himself and is then a maintainer if no other person may have been denominated.
 Try to contact them to tackle your tasks as a team.

     It’s of utmost importance you have people at hand able to proofread your writings in any case.
-Ideally, a non-literal person can understand what you have written.
+Ideally, a Particl unaware person can understand what you have written.

 .. container:: toggle